NORTHEAST WILDERNESS TRUST

 The Sawtelle Addition is in a location where the movement of species in response to climate change is concentrated through a narrow area.
 Game cameras on the Binney Hill Wilderness Preserve confirm that a variety of species use this corridor regularly, including moose, bobcats, coyotes, and other mammals.
 In 2015, the State of New Hampshire identified this area as the highest ranked habitat in the region in its Wildlife Action Plan.

 Ken and Shirley Sawtelle purchased this property on Binney Hill Road in the 1970s for recreation and a source of firewood.
 They enjoyed hiking on the Wapack Trail, taking in the view of Binney Hill Pond, and in the spring, the wildflowers put on breathtaking shows of mountain laurel, trailing arbutus, lady slippers and trillium.
 In 1986, they built their dream home and settled in with the wildlife.
-After Kenneth’s passing in 2018, a portion of the land was offered for sale to the Northeast Wilderness Trust.
+After Kenneth’s passing in 2018, Shirley generously offered to sell a portion of the land to the Northeast Wilderness Trust.
 The Wilderness Trust officially purchased the property in early 2020, adding it to Binney Hill Wilderness Preserve.

 The family of beavers that Shirley has come to love on her property have been making travel difficult on West Binney Hill Road, one of the primary ways to access the Binney Hill Wilderness Preserve.
 History shows us that when beavers interfere with roadways, the beavers often lose.
 As part of this proposed conservation project, the Wilderness Trust has installed a beaver deceiver, which allows the beavers to continue living on both sides of the road, while regulating the water depth to maintain access to the Preserve.

 Though the parcel is a modest 47 acres, its value for nature and people far outsizes its small acreage.
-Since it sits exactly between the Wapack Wilderness forever-wild easement property, and Binney Hill, it creates a contiguous protected area of more than 2,000 acres of wilderness.
+Since it sits exactly between the Wapack Wilderness forever-wild easement property and Binney Hill, it creates a contiguous protected area of nearly 2,000 forever-wild acres.
 It also safeguards the historic Wapack Trail for future generations, since the trail meanders past the pond over beautiful boardwalks built by the Ashby Boy Scouts in 2001.
 The boardwalks afford a pleasant hiking experience above the wet terrain, views of the pond, and protection for the fragile wetland soils and natural water flow.

 Binney Pond landscape and hiker by Zack Porter | Moose by Daryl Burtnett | Snowy pond by Rick Blanchette